 "I see my job as helping clients define, and subsequently reach, their goals, while we share the adventure along the way."

-Jennifer Fitzgerald is a Partner in the Litigation Practice Group and a member of the Consumer Products Industry Team and has extensive business litigation experience in matters involving intellectual property, securities, antitrust and general commercial litigation throughout the United States.
+Jennifer Fitzgerald is a member of the Litigation Practice Group and a member of the Consumer Products Industry Team and has extensive business litigation experience in matters involving intellectual property, securities, antitrust and general commercial litigation throughout the United States.
 Her legal experience includes trial and appellate work on behalf of both plaintiffs and defendants in a wide range of complex litigation matters.

 As a registered patent attorney, Jennifer has the ability to discuss inventions at their most scientific level but she also is skilled in the art of explaining technical issues to lay persons.
 She has advised clients and litigated patents throughout the U.S. on topics as varied as golf clubs, windshield wipers, diet modification software, visual skills enhancement, package design, medical products, acoustic echo cancellation technology, RFID technology and wireless communications.